 Projects by service

 Over a 25-year career, Lucy has played a key advisory role in policy recommendations, strategic planning and the advocacy of design quality.
-She is currently a Mayor’s Design Advocate and sits on the Mayor’s Night Time Commission and the Sounding Board for the Mayor’s Public London Charter.
-Lucy is a member of the Barbican Centre Board and the National Infrastructure Commission's Shadow Design Group and Expert Advisory Group.
+She is currently a Mayor’s Design Advocate, sits on the Sounding Board for the Mayor’s Public London Charter and previously sat on the Mayor’s Night Time Commission.
+Lucy also sits on the board of the social enterprise Public Practice and is a member of both the Barbican Centre Board and the National Infrastructure Commission's Design Group and Expert Advisory Group.

 Lucy is regularly invited to sit on the jury for many design competitions, most recently the Centre for Music project in the City of London, Museum of London West Smithfield International Design Competition and the Illuminated River International Design Competition.
 Lucy has also contributed to the West End Partnership Public Realm and Place Task Groups and served as a member of Sir Terry Farrell’s panel for the Farrell Review of Architecture and the Built Environment in 2014.

 Prior to founding Publica, Lucy co-founded General Public Agency (GPA) with Clare Cumberlidge, a creative consultancy working in regeneration and cultural strategy.
 GPA provided independent strategic advice to public and private sector clients on design and integrated masterplanning, integrating social, spatial and cultural values within the delivery of place-making strategies.